 When you can’t make it to the beach, the beach comes to you!
 Pack your shades and beach towels and head for Paris Plages, where the banks of the Seine River are transformed into a FREE beach resort for 2 whole months.
 This year the event features a more contemporary look (no sand this time, but environmentally friendly grass, stone and wood), and extends all the way to the Bassin de la Villette.
 Besides offering places to relax and have a drink, Paris Plages features water misters, volleyball, pétanque and a new swimming area.
 So get ready to relax, play and enjoy the sun!

 - Feel like sipping rosé on a deck chair with a view?
+Or stretch out with Tai-chi classes or dance workshops?
 Head towards the Voie Georges Pompidou (1st to 4th).

 - Fancy a game of beach volleyball?
 Head to the square (parvis) in front of the Hotel de Ville (4th).